 To stretch and challenge you the teacher assessing you will ask you one or two questions to follow-up interesting points you raised during your commentary or important points you may have left out.
 For instance, if you forgot to talk about the contextual significance of the poem, the teacher will use this as an opportunity to prompt you to discuss this briefly.

 After the 10 minute commentary and follow-up questions, the teacher conducting your assessment will inform you that the discussion is commencing.
 This section is simply a literary discussion of one of the works you have studied, an opportunity to showcase your independent understanding of the work.
 The teacher will ask you a series of open questions.
 For instance: What for you was the satisfying moment in the play?
 How was this achieved by the playwright?

 In this section, try to follow a verbal PEARL structure to your answers to keep them clear and succinct:

 P – Point – Answer the question directly

 E – Evidence – What quotations, structural features or stylistic features from that work do you remember that support your point?

 A – Analysis – How does this evidence support your point?
 What does the feature connote or allude to?

 R- Reader response – What was the impact of this feature on you or other readers (contemporary or modern)?

 L – Link back to the question that was asked by the teacher

 The best way to prepare for this assessment is to become comfortable discussing the extracts and the texts you have looked at in class by continually practicing every element of the exam, especially the preparation element.
 If you would like individual help preparing for your Individual Oral Commentary, tuition with Elite IB can give you the best possible chance of success.
-You will receive teaching that is completely tailored to your needs, and direct feedback on how to improve significantly between now and your assessment.
+You will receive support that is completely tailored to your needs, and direct feedback on how to improve significantly between now and your assessment.